 Description: Did the individual become radicalized over a single-issue?
 Single-issue includes anti-abortion cases with no other ideologies present, as well as Moorish Sovereign Citizen cases.

+37. Field Name: Ideological_Sub_Category

-38. Field Name: Ideological\Sub\Category Keshif Label(s): Ideological Subcategory Variable Type: Categorical, Multiple Select Source: PIRUS Description: Select the ideological categories that best encapsulate the individual's radical beliefs.
+Keshif Label(s): Ideological Subcategory Variable Type: Categorical, Multiple Select beliefs.
 There may be some overlapping ideologies.
 Select up to three categories.